 There has always been some degree of confusion regarding the difference between hemp and marijuana.
 The two plants are, in fact, mutually exclusive.
 Marijuana is not hemp and vice versa.
 Hemp, for instance, is one the oldest domesticated crops in the world.
-Fabric has been found containing hemp from as far back as 8,000 B.C., according to the Columbia History of the World.
+Fabrics have been found containing hemp from as far back as 8,000 B.C., according to the Columbia History of the World.

 Hemp contains very little of the active ingredient that produces the psychoactive impacts of marijuana, THC.
 There is typically less than 1 percent THC (tetrahydrocannabinol) found in hemp.
 So if you are looking to get high using hemp, it is doubtful to happen.
 Trying to use hemp to get a buzz will only result in you going to bed with a chronic headache.